Bicycle Accident Lawyers in Augusta

 An attorney is going to be able to determine precisely what your case is worth and submit a formal demand to the insurance company for the negligent driver.
 A settlement could be negotiated, or the lawyer could file a lawsuit to take your case to trial.

-The top goal of Chris Hudson & Associates is to help you relax and focus on your recovery.
-Our firm will immediately step in and handle all of the many concerns you have, and we can also obtain a medical lien for you to continue receiving medical treatment at no up front cost to you if you are having difficulty affording your ongoing medical care.
+The top goal of The Chris Hudson Law Group is to help you relax and focus on your recovery.
+Our firm will immediately step in and handle all of the many concerns you have, and we can also obtain a medical lien for you to continue receiving medical treatment at no upfront cost to you if you are having difficulty affording your ongoing medical care.

 While attending Mercer University, Christopher Hudson was honored with the Cali Award for the highest grade in Advanced Legal Writing and the Cali Award for the highest grade in Law Practice Management.
 He also received an AV Preeminent rating from Martindale-Hubbell, which denotes the highest level of professional excellence.

-You should also know that it won’t cost you anything upfront to hire Chris Hudson & Associates to handle your case.
+You should also know that it won’t cost you anything upfront to hire The Chris Hudson Law Group to handle your case.
 Because we work on a contingency-fee-basis, you won’t owe us anything until we recover compensation for you.
 Our interests are perfectly aligned, and our goal is to get you the maximum compensation for your bike accident claim.
 To put it succinctly: we won’t get paid unless you get paid.

 Types of Bicycle Accident Cases We Handle